All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Color change.
 Some peptides have a slight natural tint, but any significant darkening or color shift from one draw to the next suggests degradation.

 Unusual odor.
-Properly reconstituted peptides are essentially odorless.
+Properly reconstituted peptides are importantly odorless.
 A noticeable smell) especially a sour or chemical odor (indicates contamination.

 Past 28 days.
 Even if the solution looks fine, the risk of contamination increases after four weeks.
-Do not try to stretch it.
+Don't try to stretch it.

 When in doubt, discard the vial and reconstitute a fresh one.
 Peptide vials are far cheaper than the health risks of injecting a contaminated solution.
 Contact your if you have concerns about your peptide's condition.